atul4113/hi5/readme.txt

 Dear sir,
-	Thanks, to give me a chance to elaborate on my skills.
+	Thanks, to give me a chance to elaborate my skills.

 	Before running the program install all dependencies.
 	1. First, run scrap.py